How to Introduce Yourself in a Presentation [9 Unique Ideas]

 - Feb 5, 2024

-- 7 min read
+- 8 min read

-Our client, David, asked us a question while we were working on his keynote presentation for an industry summit: "How do I introduce myself without sounding boring or self-promotional?”
+Our client, David, asked us a question while we were working on his keynote presentation for an industry summit:

-Our Creative Director answered, “Make it about them, not you.”
+“Make it about them, not you.”

-So, in this blog, we’ll cover how to introduce yourself in a conference presentation with the best of our ability, using practical insights from years of working with speakers who needed to make an impact from the first sentence.
+So, in this blog, we’ll cover how to introduce yourself in a presentation with the best of our ability, using practical insights from years of working with speakers who needed to make an impact from the first sentence.

-Why Conference Introduction is a Make-or-Break Moment
+Why Presentation Introduction is a Make-or-Break Moment

 1. Introductions frame the stakes